 Sad that these migrants end up foraging among so much trash...

-Walking along the beach, Jops told me he had already seen his first Brown Shrike!
-I asked where and as he pointed to the perch, the bird had already flown away.
+Walking along the beach, a Brown Shrike was spotted but when I asked where, the bird had already flown away.
 Oh well…

 We saw the usual suspects in the area: Black-crowned Night Herons, Little Egrets, a couple of Common Kingfishers, and a fly-by Yellow Bittern.
 The tide wasn't that low that morning but we saw a few waders on a patch of exposed mudflats.
 We saw Striated Herons, Little Ringed Plovers, and Pacific Golden Plovers.